rmarkello/snfpy/docs/usage.rst

 could try playing around with the hyperparameters to see if we can improve our fit (being careful to do so in a way that won't overfit to the data).
 It's worth noting that the silhouette score here is slightly modified to deal with the fact that we're working with affinity matrices instead of distance matrices.
-See the :ref:`API reference <api_ref>` for more information.
+See the :ref:`API reference <ref_api>` for more information.